leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 OptiX works best on RTX graphics cards with hardware ray tracing support (e.g. Turing and above).
 OptiX support is still experimental and does not yet support all features, see below for details.

-OptiX requires Geforce or Quadro RTX graphics card with recent Nvidia drivers, and is supported on Windows and Linux.
+OptiX requires Geforce or Quadro RTX graphics card with recent Nvidia drivers.

 AMD